Theda Skocpol: Diminished Democracy (2003)

 Diminished Democracy discusses the changes in US public involvement and its recent concerning decline.
 Skocpol talks about how to reverse it in explaining how the U.S. became a civic nation, the organizers of that movement, management of civic organizations, changes in them, the harmful effects of that change, and how to recreate a sense of citizenship.

 Since fewer and fewer Americans join voluntary groups that meet frequently, there has been a proliferation of nonprofit groups led by elites who can interact with the government, but not the people.
 Skocpol provokes the reader with the idea that civic involvement will one day become another job rather than a civilian responsibility.

 Scholars Strategy Network

 In 2009, Skocpol conceived of and co-founded the Scholars Strategy Network, an association of academics and researchers who coordinate to address public challenges while increasing the accessibility of their findings to those outside of academia.
 As of 2018, she serves as the network's Director.

 Personal life

 In 1967, while studying at Michigan State University, she married Bill Skocpol.
 They were both students at Michigan State, with Bill a physics major from Texas.
 They had met through a Methodist organization for students.
 Her last name is sometimes quoted as Skočpol.
 She has one son, Michael Skocpol, an attorney and former law clerk for Sonia Sotomayor.

 She is also an avid American football fan.
+In 2023, she helped rescue a postal carrier being attacked by a pair of turkeys.